 - Runner-up to the position of Professor (chair) in Semitic Languages at Uppsala University, 2016. - Kockska priset för framstående doktorsavhandling, (The "Kockska priset" award for an outstanding PhD thesis).
-The New Society of Letters at Lund, 29 nov 2002. - Scholarship for one year of study abroad.
+Vetenskapssocieteten i Lund, 2002. - Scholarship for one year of study abroad.
 The Knut and Alice Wallenberg Foundation 1996/96